 The chlorine oxyanions perchlorate, chlorate, and chlorite present human health risks, and the primary exposure route is drinking water.
 For both ion exchange and biological methods for perchlorate removal, co-contamination with nitrate presents a problem.
 We have shown that the enzymes involved in perchlorate degradation are functional in the presence of nitrate and in real-world waters, suggesting potential for using them as biocatalysts in a cell-free system.
-Current work is focused on mining biological diversity to select the best enzymes, testing a variety of options for incorporating them in drinking water treatment, and performing life cycle analyses to assess the commercial potential and environmental impacts of such an approach.
+Results of life cycle assessment and technoeconomic analysis support the potential of this technology and have provided key technology development targets.
+Current work is focused on testing a variety of options for incorporating biocatalysis in drinking water treatment, with continued life cycle assessment and technoeconomic analyses to quantify the commercial potential and environmental impacts of such an approach.

 Future work could include integrating this system with a mammalian transport protein inserted in a synthetic membrane, allowing concentration of perchlorate for degradation.
 Unlike aquaporins, this transport protein has a directionality, raising new fundamental questions and technical challenges for its insertion into synthetic polymers.